emanuelelaface/AmigaBlueKick/README.md

 When the Kickstart is switched, the Amiga will become unresponsive because the CPU will not be properly initialized.
 A reboot is required.

+There if the GPIO 3 is connected to the keyboard reset of Amiga, the ESP32 will be available also when the Amiga has a reset, also the ESP will reset the Amiga for each Kickstart Switch making the change smoother, otherwise the user has to reset manually.

-So far, I have tested this only on an Amiga 500 rev 6A.
+So far, I have tested this only on an Amiga 500 rev 6A and on Amiga 600.
 I have no idea if it works on other machines, but I see no reason why it shouldn't.

 <p align="center">